codeforsanjose/disaster-response-sj/README.md

 You'll need to run the following on the command line.

-1. Clone repo `git clone https://github.com/codeforsanjose/disaster-response-sj.git`.
-This should download the project to your computer into a directory titled disaster-response-sj.
+1. Clone the repository `git clone https://github.com/codeforsanjose/disaster-response-sj.git`.
+This should download the project to your computer in a directory called disaster-response-sj.
 2. Change to the **develop** branch `git checkout develop` while in the disaster-response sj directory.
 3. Install dependencies `npm i`.
 These are programs and files the project requires to run.
 4. Install nodemon `npm i nodemon -g`.
 This restarts the server whenever you make changes to the code.
-5. Get database credentials file `projectInfoData.js` from project lead through Slack channel [https://codeforsanjose.slack.com/messages/C77546YF6](https://codeforsanjose.slack.com/messages/C77546YF6)
+5. Ask for database credentials file `projectInfoData.js` from project lead on disaster-response-sj Slack channel or click: [https://codeforsanjose.slack.com/archives/C77546YF6/p1555038461000900](https://codeforsanjose.slack.com/archives/C77546YF6/p1555038461000900)
 6. Move downloaded `projectInfoData.js` into the `config` directory to enable the back end.

 Issues installing?
 See Troubleshooting section.

-## Running the App
+## Usage & Running the App

-The easy way:
+Easy way:

 1. `npm run all` should start the backend and frontend, then automatically open a tab in your web browser with the web app.
 If the tab doesn't open, you can manually enter [http://localhost:3000](http://localhost:3000) in your browser to view the app.

-The detailed way:
+Manual way:

 1. Start the server `nodemon --exec babel-node server.js` or alternatively `npm run server`.
-Make sure it finishes launching before starting the frontend.
+Let it finish launching before starting the frontend.
+Manually restart the server with the comand `rs`
 2. Start the React frontend `npm start`.
 You'll need to do this in another command window.

 `npm run all` is essentially just an alias to run the above two commands.
-To stop running the app, you can hit Ctrl + C in a Windows command prompt and it'll ask if you want to terminate currently running jobs.
+If on Windows and that command doesn't work, you can try `npm run win-all`.
+To stop running the app, you can hit Ctrl + C in a Windows command prompt and it'll ask to terminate running jobs.

+Either way, you should land on the main page showing active disaster posts with tab navigation options and a header reading Disaster Response SJ.

+This part of the app is aimed at public citizens.

 ### Creating a Disaster Post

 You can create disaster posts or update existing disaster posts from the administrative part of the app, which requires a login.
 You might also want to do development on this part of the app.

-To access this part, go to [http://localhost:3000/login](http://localhost:3000/login)
+To access, go to [http://localhost:3000/login](http://localhost:3000/login)

 You will need a username and password to login to the admin area.
 Contact the project lead for the login credentials: [https://codeforsanjose.slack.com/messages/disaster-response-sj](https://codeforsanjose.slack.com/messages/disaster-response-sj)

+This part of the app is aimed at government employees.

 ## Troubleshooting